 When it comes to the size of your log cabin gym, a spacious structure will provide more equipment options.
-If circumstances do not allow, however, you will need at least a 3m x 3m building.
+If circumstances do not allow, however, you’ll need at least a 3m x 3m building.
 It will grant ample space for you to move around whilst working out.

-Before purchasing a log cabin, you will also need to measure the available space in your garden and how much you can allot.
+Before purchasing a log cabin, you’ll also need to measure the available space in your garden and how much of it you can allot to the log cabin.
 When it comes to the height, you should consider the types of exercises you’ll be doing and the type of equipment that this will naturally require.

 Our range of log cabins come in a variety of sizes to choose from, allowing you to consider the width, depth, and height of your ideal garden building.

 You can use your garden space in a variety of ways, as dictated by your needs.
-So, if you plan on installing a home gym in it, make sure to choose the best location; one that is easily accessible, but won’t greatly interfering with your other garden activities.
+So, if you plan on creating a home gym in your log cabin, be sure to choose the best location; one that is easily accessible, but won’t greatly interfering with your other garden activities.

-Since a garden gym will cater to various physical activities, make sure to choose sturdy wood for the flooring.
-You can also opt for an easy to clean design to help keep the structure neat after some intense workouts!
+Since a garden gym will cater to various physical activities, be sure to choose sturdy wood for the flooring.
+You can also opt for an easy to clean design, to help keep the structure neat after some intense workouts!

-Deciding on your gym floor setup will also depend on the type of fitness equipment you will use.
-If you use free weights, it’s important to select a specific rubber matting.
+Deciding on your gym floor setup will also depend on the type of fitness equipment you’ll be using.
+If you use free weights, it’s essential to select a specific rubber matting.